vannguyengd/gooddata-ui/docs/18_dashboard_intro.md

 ### KPI Dashboards

-The proprietary KPI Dashboards component that is hosted on the GoodData platform and that is also part of GoodData.CN uses the dashboard loader to load a dashboard that is possibly enhanced with plugins and then mounts the loaded Dashboard component.
+The proprietary KPI Dashboards component that is hosted on the GoodData platform and GoodData Cloud and that is also part of GoodData.CN uses the dashboard loader to load a dashboard that is possibly enhanced with plugins and then mounts the loaded Dashboard component.